 We are also pleased to record that 5 of our officials were honoured by being elected President of the English Cross Country Union.
 They were.
 T.Hunt (Derby) G.G.White( Leics), K.Rickhuss (Newark), M. Robinson Notts AC and Pat Carlan Mansfield Harriers .The League has named three trophies in honour of these men recording the year of their presidency

-The League has been able to develope and expand steadily since it was founded helped by the fact that we have had only six Hon.Treasurers and two Hon.Secretarys since 1946.
+The League has been able to develope and expand steadily since it was founded helped by the fact that we have had only seven Hon.Treasurers and three Hon.Secretarys since 1946.
 This stability and continuity has helped to develop a strong organisation both of race officials and administration.

 The league started with only a race for senior men,but a few races were held in1948 and 1949 for what was then a youth category, now the Under 17s.
 In 1950 a Youth Team race was added and the W.G Williams Trophy was presented to the League for that competition by Leicester Harriers .
 The situation remained this way until the early Seventies when ,by requests from some clubs, races for under 15 boys were staged.
 In 1976 it was agreed to extend the race programme by adding races for Under 15 boys and Under 13 boys.